 Pastor James D. Plocher Phone: 608-448-3127 Email: firstname.lastname@example.org

 Principal William Hinz Phone: 920-222-0867 Email: email@example.com

-Attendance: Pastor is still trying to learn names and faces.
+Attendance: Pastor is learning names and faces.
 If you are comfortable inviting him over for a personal visit, please do!
 Meanwhile, when you come for worship, the Elder will be recording your family’s names.
 It will help us all be more aware of each other, perhaps.
 We also want those who watch online to make a connection with Pastor, too.
-Please send him an email or text letting him know you watched this week. email@example.com or 608-448-3127.
+Please send him an email or text letting him know you watched this week. firstname.lastname@example.org or 608-448-3127.

 Online Services: St. John’s continues to post services online at www.stjohnspardeeville.org.
 Please watch online if you are ill or at risk.
 You can always mail your offering or drop it off at the parsonage.
 If you prefer private communion, please contact Pastor Plocher to schedule it.
 We have to work to maintain our fellowship, so call or email Pastor for encouragement from God’s Word.